 Being a college student is stressful enough – your finances don’t have to be!

 Need some help sorting out your financial concerns?
 Got a question about your student loan repayment?
 Need help with your budget or figuring out how to afford your social life?
 If so, the CommonCents program is the place to go.
-All Lehigh Students are eligible to schedule a meeting with one of our Peer Financial Educators (PFE).
-Our PFE’s are undergraduate students who have been trained to be able to assist you with many financial topics such as (but not limited to) loan repayment, credit counseling, or budgeting your earnings to save for books, supplies, study abroad related expenses, or even that spring break trip you have been hoping to go on.
+All Lehigh students are eligible to schedule a meeting with one of our Peer Financial Educators (PFE).
+Our PFE’s are undergraduate students who have been trained to assist you with many financial topics such as (but not limited to) loan repayment, credit counseling, budgeting your earnings to save for books, supplies, study abroad related expenses, or even that spring break trip you have been hoping to go on.
 If you would like to schedule an appointment with one of our peers, we encourage you to complete the inquiry form to be matched with a peer.

 Email us at email@example.com to submit a request for a group presentation.

 CashCourse is an online money management learning tool.
 All Lehigh students are eligible to use this free resource!

 Crash Course in Credit by Mint.com is an online learning tool that provides you with valuable information regarding credit scores.